 Why are classic fonts so popular?

 There’s just one answer to this: Classic fonts are timeless.
-Some of them were created in the 18th and 19th century and are still popular.
+Most classic fonts were created in the 18th and 19th centuries and are still popular today.
 You can find classic fonts in logo design, advertisements, or the newspaper.
-Many of them are already preinstalled on our computers.
+Many of them are already on our computers.
 We use them every day.
 Our eyes are even trained to recognize them immediately upon seeing and I am sure you will recognize some on this list too.

 10 classic fonts you should know